ahl27/ahl27.github.io/_posts/2024-01-05-cfortranr.md

 ## How do they compare?

 The real question is, how do they compare?
 We have five total functions: two in R, one in C, and two in Fortran.
-Let's benchmark them with the `microbenchmark` package:
+Let's benchmark them with the `microbenchmark` package (truncating results to just the median and mean):

 {% highlight R %}
 microbenchmark::microbenchmark(